treefrogframework/treefrog-framework/docs/user-guide/en/view/static-contents.md

 ## Internet Media Type (MIME type)

-When the web server returns static content, the rule is to set the internet media type (MIME type) in the response’s content-type header field.
-These are the strings such as "text/html" and ”image/jpg”.
+When the web server returns static content, the rule is to set the internet media type (MIME type) in the response's content-type header field.
+These are the strings such as "text/html" and "image/jpg".
 Using this information, the browser can determine the format in which the data has been sent.

 TreeFrog Framework returns the media type by using the file extension and referring to the defined content in the *config/initializers/internet_media_types.ini* file.
 In that file, line by line, file extensions and internet media types are defined and connected with "=".
 It is as in the following table.